GRIDAPPSD/CIMHub/README.md

 * ```src``` Java source for CIMHub
 * ```utils``` Python source, bash scripts and supporting data files

+To run the Python code, you may need to adjust the Blazegraph URL and CIM Namespace in ```cimhubconfig.json```

 Unused code or data from the Powergrid-Models repository is now in ```archive```